South Papua: Fisheries

 Arafura Sea, situated to the south of Papua Island, boasts considerable fisheries potential.
 As highlighted by the Minister of Maritime Affairs and Fisheries, Sakti Wahyu Trenggono, the area witnesses the presence of approximately 20 thousand non-local fishing vessels, resulting in the marginalization of local fishermen and a decline in fish stocks.
 To address this issue, the Ministry of Maritime Affairs and Fisheries aims to regulate these external vessels by prioritizing the interests of local fishermen and enhancing infrastructure at the Merauke fishing port.
 This strategy entails mandating that fish caught in the region be transported to Merauke and dispatched via this port, thereby facilitating economic contributions to the local community.
 To preserve the wealth of natural resources in the Arafura Sea, the Government of South Papua, the Ministry of Maritime Affairs and Fisheries, and UNDP launched the first Marine protected area (MPA) in South Papua Province in July 2023 located on Kolepom Island with an area of 356,337 ha.

-One highly prized fishery product is the swim bladder or fish maw, which serves as an organ regulating buoyancy and swimming in fish.
+One highly prized fishery product is fish maw, the swim bladder, which serves as an organ regulating buoyancy and swimming in fish.
 Among the most sought-after fish maws are those from croaker or gulama fish.
 Gulama fish maws fetch a substantial price, with approximately 10 grams of maws commanding around 18 million rupiah per kilogram.
 In 2018 alone, an estimated 15 thousand tons of gulama fish maws were produced for export to countries like Malaysia and Singapore.
 Fish maws find applications across various domains, including traditional medicine, luxury cuisine, and even as surgical sutures.
 One prominent player in the fisheries sector is the Chinese company PT Dwikarya Reksa Abadi, operating in Wanam, Ilwayab District, Merauke.
 However, in 2015, the company faced the revocation of its business license due to violations of regulations, notably including those outlined in Minister of Fisheries Susi Pudjiastuti's directive concerning the moratorium on foreign vessels.
 This development has had repercussions on the surrounding villages that rely on the company's operations for example access to hospital, electricity generator, and fish refrigeration.